amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-06-07T15:30:01.777Z'
+publishedAt: '2023-06-08T16:00:23.211Z'
 ---

-6-7-23
+6-8-23

-NYMEX is up for the 3rd straight day.
-It seems NYMEX is trying to find a direction right now.
-Have we bottomed out on NYMEX?
-Maybe tomorrow’s storage injection will give it NYMEX direction, up or down.
-The latest storage injection forecast is 115Bcf.
-Compare that to 99Bcf last year and the 5-year average of 100Bcf for this time of year.
+The most recent forecast for storage was an injection of 114Bcf.
+The actual number comes in at 104Bcf.
+We're now 562Bcf higher than this time last year and 353Bcf above the 5-year average of 2,197Bcf.
+At 2,550Bcf, total working gas is within the 5-year historical range.

-Production falls under 100Bcf/D.
+NYMEX reacts with prices coming off a few cents after the report posted at 7:30AM, PST.

-Weather forecasts remain favorable.
-However, one new factor that could increase cooling demand right now is Canadian wildfire smoke forcing people to close windows and turn on AC units from the Great Lakes region all the way across to New England.
+Basis is up again for both PG&E CG and SoCal CG.
+Summer capacity fears may be creeping into Basis pricing for CA.

-Both PG&E CG and SoCal CG Basis are up as well so far this week.
-Overall, all delivery point fixed prices are higher today than they were 1 week ago.
+All indicative fixed prices are up considerably from yesterday.

 START MONTH – JULY ’23

 PG&E CG SOCAL CG

-1 MONTH $4.67 $6.23
+1 MONTH $4.86 $6.33

-3 MONTHS $4.84 $6.86
+3 MONTHS $5.05 $7.00

-6 MONTHS $5.29 $6.88
+6 MONTHS $5.45 $7.07

-12 MONTHS $5.29 $6.55
+12 MONTHS $5.43 $6.74

-24 MONTHS $5.41 $6.54
+24 MONTHS $5.49 $6.65

 Summer Strip (June ’23 – Oct ‘23)

-$4.85 $6.49
+$5.04 $6.61

 Winter Strips (Nov ’23 – March ‘24)

-$6.32 $7.85
+$6.46 $8.16